Financial Mistakes to Avoid Over Age 40

 Here, we have compiled a list of financial mistakes to avoid over age 40.

-Over half of all American adults have some form of credit card debt, with the average household owing credit companies an average of $6,000.
 Credit card debt not only affects your credit score and ability to get a loan but is also an expense that sticks with you for years.
-Unlike selling a car or home to pay off a mortgage or auto loan, you cannot sell a credit card, so these costs are near impossible to get rid of without consistent, timely payments over a multi-year period.
+Unlike selling a car or home to pay off a mortgage or auto loan, you cannot sell a credit card, so these costs are nearly impossible to get rid of without consistent, timely payments over a multi-year period.
 Building credit is a great strategy, but credit cards should always be used responsibly and in increments that the holder can pay off.

 Life Insurance Questions?